officialmusto/twitch-simple-stats/README.md

 `https://officialmusto.github.io/twitch-simple-stats/`

 ## Description:
-**Simple Twitch Stats is a straightforward browser source overlay that will show you your twitch metrics.
+**Simple Twitch Stats is a straightforward browser source overlay that shows your current twitch metrics.
 It shows your follower count, subscriber count, and current viewers in real time, updating every 15 seconds.**
 - **To use these metrics fully, you must log-in:**

 **[USE THIS LINK TO AUTHORIZE YOUR SUB-COUNT](https://decapi.me/auth/twitch?redirect=subcount&scopes=channel:read:subscriptions+user:read:email)**